 Conway received national attention in his role on the popular TV show McHale's Navy where he played the bumbling, naive Ensign Charles Parker, Executive Officer of the World War II PT-73

-Documents were filed in Los Angeles on Friday, claiming Conway's wife Charlene is "planning to move him out of the excellent skilled nursing facility he is currently at" and place him in one that won't give him access to "registered nurses at all times and his 24-hour caregiver and speech therapist (to help with swallowing)."'
+Documents were filed in Los Angeles in August 2018, claiming Conway's wife Charlene was "planning to move him out of the excellent skilled nursing facility he is currently at" and place him in one that won't give him access to "registered nurses at all times and his 24-hour caregiver and speech therapist (to help with swallowing)."'

-In the 1975–76 season Conway became a regular on The Carol Burnett Show.
-He had been a been a frequent guest for the show's first eight seasons.
+In the 1975–76 season, Conway became a regular on The Carol Burnett Show.
+He was a frequent guest for the show's first eight seasons.
 His work on the show earned him four Emmy Awards for both writing and performance.

 One of Conway's best characters was 'the dentist':

-According to the Alzheimer's Foundation courts scrutinize the actions of the guardian.
-This includes the management of the person's personal finances, and decisions about medical care and long-term care services and supports.
+According to the Alzheimer's Foundation, courts scrutinize the actions of the guardian.
+This includes the management of a person's finances and decisions about their medical care and long-term care services and supports.

 With longevity, more and more American's are suffering from some type of dementia.
 The Alzheimer's Association says 16.1 million Americans are caregivers to loved ones with Alzheimer's or dementia.

-One in three seniors die with some type of dementia and almost 6 million are currently suffering from it.
+One in three seniors dies with some form of dementia, and almost 6 million are currently suffering from it.
 They expect this number to 14 million by the year 2050.

-The cost of memory care in a nursing home, assisted living facility or specialized memory care facility is very expensive.
-Unless a person owns a Long-Term Care Insurance policy, these costs can easily drain a person's savings, even a person who has substantial assets.
+The cost of memory care in a nursing home, assisted living facility, or specialized memory care facility is very expensive.
+Unless a person owns a Long-Term Care Insurance policy, these costs can quickly drain a person's savings, even a person who has substantial assets.

 Most consumers start shopping for Long-Term Care Insurance in their late 40s and 50s as part of their overall retirement planning.
 These plans can be very affordable for most people.
 Plus, most states participate in the federal Long-Term Care Partnership Program.
-This allows states to allow insurance companies to issue special qualified policies which provide additional dollar-for-dollar asset protection.
+The partnership program allows states to allow insurance companies to issue special qualified policies that provide additional dollar-for-dollar asset protection.

-There are several types of these plans so be sure to speak with a qualified licensed Long-Term Care Specialist to help you design an affordable and appropriate plan.
+There are several types of these plans, be sure to speak with a qualified licensed Long-Term Care Insurance specialist to help you design an affordable policy based on your specific situation.